swillis/thesamwillis/source/case-studies/styloko-trend-pages.md

 [IMAGE - Trend Index on mobile]

 ## How did it perform?
-The Trend Pages remain a very popular feature on Styloko and always receive a large share of page views when they are released.
+the trend pages have become a very popular feature on Styloko and always receive a large amount of engagement when they are released.
 They also have very long dwell times and low bounce rates, which indicates that users are sticking around and enjoying the content.

 The pages also performed well with regards to conversions, leading to an immediate increase after feature launch, and have continue to be a solid source of conversions on the Styloko site.

 ## Did we have to change anything?
-Fashion is always moving forwards, which means that, other than the odd curious visitor once in a while, after a few weeks a Trend Page will stop receiving as many page views.
-This is something we had anticipated, and we now remove trends after a certain amount of time to ensure that what we are showing is still relevant.
+The fast-changing nature of the fashion industry and its trends mean that content can become stale quickly.
+This is something we had anticipated, and we have to remove some trends after a while to keep them current and relevant.